 The SNSS Board consists of at least four members.
 Geographical and scientific breadth of the Board members should be aimed at.
 At least one of the Board members shall be a doctoral student or postdoctoral fellow.
 The Board elects among its members, a chair, a vice chair and a secretary.
 The Board is elected by the members for a three-year period.
 However, doctoral students /postdoctoral fellows are chosen for a one-year period.
 If a vacancy on the Board occurs it should be filled by a by-election until the end of the mandate period of the previous Board member.
 The Board is elected by vote usually at the Annual General Meeting.

 A Nomination Committee, consisting of three members, proposes new Board members.
 The Nomination Committee is appointed for a three-year period by the Board.

 4.3 General Meetings

 Normally a general meeting is held annually.
-The board may call for extra general meeting.
-At the request of at least one quarter of the members, the chairman must convene within two months.
-General meetings may decide on changes in the composition of the Board.
+The board may call for extra general meetings.
+The chair must convene a meeting within two months, upon the request of at least one quarter of the SNSS members.

 5.1 Membership fee